 Achievements (Grants, Awards, Residencies)

-Travel Award for my Textile Art & Literature Community Project: Arts Council of NI
+Travel Award for my Textile Art & Photographic Project: The Arts Council NI Travel Award Scheme

 Highly Commended for series of works: Annual Awards for Art About Big Global Issues or Concerns 2017: Redline Artworks.
 [February 2017]